Field-theoretical approach to open quantum systems and the Lindblad equation

 \section{General analysis}

-Here we set up the field theoretical approach to open quantum systems.
+Here we set up the field-theoretical approach to open quantum systems.
 Details regarding the interaction representation are deferred to Appendix \ref{app1}.
-The methods used are well-known in condensed matter theory both for equilibrium \cite{Abrikosov65,Mahan90,Bruus04} and non equilibrium systems \cite{Keldysh65, Kadanoff62,Schwinger61}, but have not been used much in the context of open quantum systems \cite{Breuer02,Gardiner05,Walls94}, see, however, recent work in \cite{Ferguson21}.
-In condensed matter theory the essential building block is the Green's function or propagator in the context of diagrammatic or functional perturbative expansions.
-These schemes have been developed both for equilibrium and non equilibrium systems.
+The methods used are well-known in condensed-matter theory both for equilibrium \cite{Abrikosov65,Mahan90,Bruus04} and non equilibrium systems \cite{Keldysh65, Kadanoff62,Schwinger61}, but they have not been used much in the context of open quantum systems \cite{Breuer06,Gardiner05,Walls94}; see, however, recent work in \cite{Ferguson21,Sieberer16}.
+In condensed-matter theory, the essential building block is the Green's function or propagator in the context of diagrammatic or functional perturbative expansions.
+These schemes have been developed both for equilibrium and nonequilibrium systems.

-For open quantum systems the standard tool is the reduced density operator $\rho_S(t)$ obtained by tracing out the degrees of freedom of the environment.
-Expectation values of observables $A_S$ relating to the open quantum system are thus given by $\langle A_S\rangle(t)=\text{Tr}_S[ \rho_S(t)A_S]$ which together with the regression theorem provide the standard tools in quantum optics \cite{Breuer02,Gardiner05} and related fields.
-In discussing open quantum systems the starting point is a small system (S) with a finite number of degrees of freedom, typically one or several qubits, an atomic system or a cavity mode characterised by a quantum oscillator, interacting with a large quantum system acting as a bath (B) or an environment composed of many or infinitely many degrees of freedom.
+For open quantum systems, the standard tool is the reduced density operator $\rho_S(t)$ obtained by tracing out the degrees of freedom of the environment.
+Expectation values of observables $A_S$ relating to the open quantum system are thus given by $\langle A_S\rangle(t)=\text{Tr}_S[ \rho_S(t)A_S]$, which together with the regression theorem provide the standard tools in quantum optics \cite{Breuer06,Gardiner05} and related fields.
+In discussing open quantum systems, the starting point is a small system ({\it S}) with a finite number of degrees of freedom, typically one or several qubits, an atomic system or a cavity mode characterized by a quantum oscillator, interacting with a large quantum system acting as a bath ({\it B}) or an environment composed of many or infinitely many degrees of freedom.
 The total system composed of the open quantum system interacting with the quantum bath is thus described by the Hamiltonian